-For modeling secondary electron emission VORPAL incorporates the CMEE (Computation Modules for Electron Effects) library [6].
+For modeling secondary electron emission VORPAL incorporates the CMEE (Computation Modules for Electron Effects) library [?].
 This suite of routines was developed by researchers at Tech-X corporation along with collaborators at LBNL and LLNL.
-The feature of CMEE most relevant to SRF modeling is the secondary emission model from the POSINST code [7].
-The POSINST routines divide the emitted secondary energy spectrum into three parts: true secondaries, rediffused, and elastic electrons.
+The feature of CMEE most relevant to SRF modeling is the secondary emission model from the POSINST code [?].
+The POSINST routines divide the emitted secondary energy spectrum into three parts: true secondary, rediffused, and elastic electrons.
 POSINST fits each of these three parts of the emitted spectrum with an empirical function that has a few adjustable parameters, including the relative amounts of each that will be emitted.
 For instance, in POSINST, the relative amounts of each part of the spectrum for copper are 78% true secondaries, 20% rediffused, and 2% elastic.
 Other parameters describe the shape of the emitted energy distribution.
 For the elastic part of the spectrum, POSINST has a Gaussian fit to the energy distribution.
 For the rediffused part, POSINST has a power law fit.
 For the true secondaries, POSINST has a combination of a power law and an exponential decay.
+The routines also have a model for the angular dependence of the emission rate: